 You have chosen a web design company to build your website.
 Great!
 The next step to take is to write a brief.
 Why is this?

-Well – a brief will provide your designers with the vital information they need in order to build your website.
-It will help them get a precise idea of what you wish to achieve – not just for now – but for the future too.
+Well – a brief will provide your designers with the necessary information they need to build your website.
+It will help them get a precise idea of what you wish to achieve – not just for now but also for the future.

 With a well-written brief, everyone wins.
-The client makes important points regarding his expectations, and the design agency knows precisely where the client wants to go.
+The client makes essential points regarding his expectations, and the design agency knows precisely where the client wants to go.

 Let’s have a look at the essential points you will need to bear in mind:

 Do you already have a website?
 If yes, what is the address?

 Are you having trouble with your current site?

 Why do you need a website?
 What do you want to achieve from it?
 What are your clients’ needs?
 What is their pain?